rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 The CLI will provide a session ID and ask the server to create a "CLI login session" when the user logs in successfully.
 An access token will be created for this specific session.
 Then, the CLI will request this access token from the server and store it for future requests.

 Since this approach uses [regular HTTP polling](https://javascript.info/long-polling#regular-polling), it's a potential source of [DDOS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack).
-In a perfect world, a user needs to login to the CLI only once after they install the tool.
+In a perfect world, a user needs to log in to the CLI only once after they install the tool.
 The server is unlikely to get too many login requests at a time.
 In the real world, attackers can keep sending login requests to the server to slow or take it down.
 We can mitigate this by rate-limiting the endpoints and blocking malicious IP addresses, but it's not a perfect defence.

 This is a trade-off between security and code simplicity.
 HTTP polling is much simpler to implement than other solutions like [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) or [SSE](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 This might not work for you depending on your [threat model](https://en.wikipedia.org/wiki/Threat_model).
 But hey, if it works for Supabase, which has around 450,000 users,[^3] it'll probably work for me too.